Brian Flores

 Brian Francisco Flores (born February 24, 1981) is an American professional football coach who is the defensive coordinator for the Minnesota Vikings of the National Football League (NFL).
 He began his NFL career with the New England Patriots, where he served as an assistant coach from 2008 to 2018.
 Flores was New England's defensive playcaller during his final season with the team, which concluded with a victory in Super Bowl LIII.
-Following the victory, he served as the head coach of the Miami Dolphins from 2019 to 2021.
+Following the victory, Flores served as the head coach of the Miami Dolphins from 2019 to 2021.

 Although unable to reach the playoffs, Flores helped lead Miami to consecutive winning seasons between 2020 and 2021, the franchise's first since 2003.
-However, conflict with Dolphins management led to his being fired after the 2021 season.
+However, conflict with Dolphins management led to his firing after the 2021 season.
 Flores later filed a class-action lawsuit against the NFL, alleging racial discrimination in the league's treatment of minority coaches and executives.
 Amid the lawsuit, he returned to assistant coaching and became the defensive coordinator of the Vikings in 2023.

 Early life

 Flores was born and raised in the Brownsville section of Brooklyn, New York City, to Honduran parents.
-After attending Poly Prep Country Day School in Brooklyn, Flores played football at Boston College as a defensive back from 1999 through 2003.
-An injury prevented him from playing in the NFL.
-Flores grew up a fan of the New York Giants and New York Mets.
+After attending Poly Prep Country Day School in Brooklyn, he played football at Boston College as a cornerbackfrom 1999 through 2003.
+An injury prevented Flores from playing in the NFL.
+He grew up a fan of the New York Giants and New York Mets.